10 Easiest Dogs to Train: Which Breed Is Best For You?

 Just because you bring home a puppy breed that is known to be among the easiest dogs to train does not mean you can put in minimal effort and expect immediate obedience.

 The process still requires time, patience, and 100% engagement and effort.
-Nevertheless, training any of the breeds on this list will make the process less troublesome.
+Nevertheless, training any of the breeds on this list will make the process less troublesome, but it isn't guaranteed for every puppy.